cloudfoundry/cf-acceptance-tests/README.md

 `internet_dependent`| DEA or Diego | This suite tests the feature of being able to specify a buildpack via a Github URL.
 As such, this depends on your Cloud Foundry application containers having access to the Internet.
 You should take into account the configuration of the network into which you've deployed your Cloud Foundry, as well as any security group settings applied to application containers.
 `logging`| DEA or Diego | This test exercises the syslog drain forwarding functionality.
 A TCP listener is spun up on the running machine, an app is deployed to the target Cloud Foundry and bound to that listener (as a syslog drain) and the drain is checked for log messages.
 Tests in this package are only intended to be run on machines that are accessible by your deployment.
 `operator`| DEA or Diego |Tests in this package are only intended to be run in non-production environments.
 They may not clean up after themselves and may affect global CF state.
 They test some miscellaneous features; read the tests for more details.
-`routing`| DEA or Diego |This package contains routing specific acceptance tests, Route Services, and GoRouter (Context path, wildcard, SSL termination, sticky sessions).
-At the time of this writing, many of the routing features are works in progress.
+`routing`| DEA or Diego |This package contains routing specific acceptance tests (Context path, wildcard, SSL termination, sticky sessions).
+`route services` | Diego |This package contains route services acceptance tests.
 `security_groups`| DEA or Diego |This suite tests the security groups feature of Cloud Foundry that lets you apply rules-based controls to network traffic in and out of your containers.
 These should pass for most recent Cloud Foundry installations.  `cf-release` versions `v200` and up should have support for most security group specs to pass.
 `services`| DEA or Diego | This suite tests various features related to services, e.g. registering a service broker via the service broker API.
 Some of these tests exercise special integrations, such as Single Sign-On authentication; you may wish to run some tests in this package but selectively skip others if you haven't configured the required integrations.
 Consult the [ginkgo spec runner](http://onsi.github.io/ginkgo/#the-spec-runner) documention to see how to use the `--skip` and `--focus` flags.
 `ssh`| Diego |This suite tests our ability to communicate with Diego apps via ssh, scp, and sftp.